 Latin was the language of the ancient Romans, and for 1500 years the principal international language of Europe.

 Logic and Computation is the study of the development of computer languages.

-Media, Film and Television offers you the opportunity to explore audiovisual and digital media.
+Media and Screen Studies offers you the opportunity to explore audiovisual and digital media.